 Caller: Oh, oh absolutely.
 So, let's say somebody plays something that you're not expecting, like maybe somebody else makes an error.
 And then you have to decide, do I go with that person, or do I go with the rest of the group?
 You know when in doubt, layout is usually my.
 So that actually matches what you said about cooking as well.

 CK: Well, okay, here's my suggestion when that happens, walk to the front door of your house and back to the kitchen, and then then make a decision.
 I'm serious actually, I just find 10 or 15 seconds, makes all the difference.
 And I've trained myself to do that sometimes not all the times.
-Sarah, do you have advice you seem younger, a more thoughtful person than I am?
+Sara, do you have advice you seem younger, a more thoughtful person than I am?

 SM: Well, let me just first start by saying some of the best things we have in food were mistakes.
 Julia Child used to say never apologize, never explain, just sort of reposition.
 And nothing is irretrievable unless you burn it.